AstraBert/jan-scraper/discord_bot/readme.md

 Your bot should send a message in the #general channel, such as "The bot was activated at: TIME"; this means you can use it!

 Open the chat with the bot and prompt some messages...
-Here are some examples of its functionalities:
+Here is an example of what you can get:

 ![codepilot_bot](imgs/codepilot.png)